Professor Emerita of Political Science

 - 1996-97: Fulbright Teaching Grant, China’s Foreign Affairs College (Waijiao xueyuan), Beijing.

 - 1992: Twenty-Eighth Annual University Lectureship: The Robert D. Klein lecturer, in recognition of outstanding scholarly achievement, professional contribution, and creative classroom activity.

 - 1988: American Council of Learned Societies, Social Science Research Council; Grant to study Chinese at Stanford Directed Interuniversity Center in Taiwan.

 - 1979: Melon Grant, awarded to develop course on Ethics and Business (to be taught in Business School).
 Declined.

 - 1976-1977: American Council of Learned Societies, Social Science Research Council: Grant for study of Chinese Foreign Policy.

 - 1976: National Endowment for the Humanities, on post-1949 writings of Mao Zedong (Prof. Kau Ying-mao, director, Brown University).

-- “The Impact of China’s Dams on the Mekong River Basin: Governance, Sustainable Development, and the Energy-Water Nexus” (Journal of Contemporary China 32:139, forthcoming in print, 2023).
+- “The Impact of China’s Dams on the Mekong River Basin: Governance, Sustainable Development, and the Energy-Water Nexus.”
+Journal of Contemporary China 32:139 (Published Online, March 22, 2022; published in Journal’s print edition May, 2023).